Windows Event ID 4740 — Account Lockout

 - 4.Check if the account is a service account — service accounts lock out when a password is changed without updating the service.

-View full guide for Event ID 4740 →See Event ID 4740 in your logs
+Read the Event ID 4740 — Account Lockout guide →See Event ID 4740 in your logs

 Upload a Windows Event Log (.evtx) file — EventPeeker automatically detects account lockout patterns, maps findings to MITRE ATT&CK, and generates an AI triage report.